Photo: Carmen Cheung

 Most parents are thrilled to get those first grainy pictures.
 But what if you’re a less-info-equals-less-worry type of person?
 Sometimes an ultrasound raises more questions than it can answer.
 When Allison Crinkley of Sackville, N.B., was pregnant with the first of her two daughters, an early ultrasound showed a shadow on the baby’s heart.
 “At the follow-up ultrasound, that was gone.
 But then they found another blip, something to do with the baby’s brain,” she says.
 Fortunately, a follow-up ultrasound determined it was nothing to worry about.
 “But after that, I was on edge about everything,” says Crinkley.
 Her daughter was born early at 35 weeks, and while her doctors don’t know what caused the premature arrival, Crinkley believes her stress levels contributed to it.

 What if your mother-in-law is back from Florida and pushing for another ultrasound so that she can tag along?
-“I can’t justify giving a requisition for that,” says Tecson. “[Ultrasounds should be used] only when we have a clinical question to answer—not for visiting with the baby,” she says.
+“I can’t justify giving a requisition for that,” says Tecson. “[Ultrasounds] only when we have a clinical question to answer—not for visiting with the baby,” she says.

 Some expectant parents find a 3D or 4D ultrasound business where they can pay for more pictures or videos, but both Health Canada and the SOGC have issued warnings against what they call “keepsake” or “entertainment” ultrasounds.
 Scans are supposed to be vetted by a radiologist or other primary caregiver before being shared with patients, but sometimes things come up.